iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.1/src/docs/installation.rst

 python-virtualenv``).

 If you are on Windows and missing the `easy_install` command you have to install it first.
-Check the :ref:`windows-easy-install` section for more information about how to do that.
+Check the :ref:`windows-easy-install-0.1` section for more information about how to do that.

 So now that you have virtualenv running just fire up a shell and create